• Shop Our Morning Menus

 I like to choose my science topics by doing two things.
 First, I have a conversation with my children about what they want to learn this year.
 They give me questions, topics, ideas, projects, etc. I write them down.

 Then, I look at what is to be covered that year in Home Learning Year by Year.
 This is a resource that I use to “guide” me when I make our learning goals for each year.
 While I may not follow this book exactly, it does give me some guidance and direction as to what children are typically taught in each grade.
 I love that this book covers every subject, from preschool to high school.
 It has been immensely helpful, year after year, for our family.
+I also pull up our North Carolina Standards of Learning from time-to-time to see what our local public schoolers are learning about in science.

 Next, I look over the list my children and I have made, and what is in Home Learning Year by Year, and notice any overarching themes.
 My children wanted to learn about muscle growth, meteorology, planets, seals, dolphins, whales, how circuits work, how Legos are made and edible plants (just to name a few).
 Some of these can be covered with a documentary or video, while others may fall under a broader category.
 I broke this list down into the subjects of; human body, outer space, weather and marine biology.